Short biography of Rob van der Mei

 My research interests include emergency response systems, predictive policing, management of road traffic, modeling and scalability

 analysis of ICT systems, mobility, service logistics, freight logistics, grid computing, revenue management, military operations research,

 sensor networks, call centers, queueing theory and data analytics.

 I am the initiator and leader of the celebrated project ‘From Reactive to Proactive Planning of Ambulance Services’ (REPRO), and a co-founder of the

 spin-off company Stokhos Emergency Mathematics.
 Currently, I am also the chair of the European COST project named ‘Autonomous Control for a Reliable Internet of Services’ (ACROSS).

-I am the co-author of over 150 papers in journals and refereed proceedings.
+I am co-author of some 160 papers in peer-reviewed journals and proceedings.

 Rob van der Mei /

 Last update April 2018